yalla-coop/auth-nhost/README.md

 That way, you and the rest of the community can keep using Nhost auth.
 You can also get the community's help keeping the Nhost auth integration maintained.

-Even though this package is not maintained, you can try it out by running `yarn rw setup auth @redwoodjs/auth-nhost`.
-It may or may not work.
-Finding a fork of this repo that has published packages to NPM is a better choice.
-Just make sure you do your due diligence on their code before you start using it.